Census Bureau's use of 'synthetic data' worries researchers

 “You can actually get far more detail into the data than with traditional methods," Vilhuber said.

-The Census Bureau said in a statement on Thursday that it hasn't made any final decisions on the use of synthetic data in the American Community Survey and that it welcomed feedback from researchers.
+The Census Bureau said in a statement Thursday that it hasn't made any final decisions on the use of synthetic data in the American Community Survey and it welcomed feedback from researchers.
+The technique already is used on a limited basis in other surveys by the bureau, which describes the process as combining multiple data sources to produce estimates that cut back on errors at small geographic levels.

 The Census Bureau has taken other recent steps to protect individuals’ privacy, which has gotten harder in the face of a proliferation of outside data sources.
 This year, the bureau proposed using housing units instead of people when defining an urban area.
 And it has drawn fierce criticism for using a statistical technique known as “differential privacy” in 2020 census data that will be used for drawing congressional and legislative districts.